raynardzxc/grab-ai/README.md

 ## Training

-Training is done through stratified 4-fold cross validation with the final prediction done through an ensemble of the 4 models.
+Training is done through stratified 4-fold cross validation by class with the final prediction done through an ensemble of the 4 models.

-Each model is trained with different parameters such as intialisation weights, data augmentation and backbone.
+Each model is trained with different parameters such as intialisation weights, data augmentation and model backbone.

 To train all models in the ensemble: